Anno Domini 1989–1995: Release

-The box set does not include The Eternal Idol (1987), Martin's debut with Black Sabbath, as it was released by Vertigo/Warner Bros.
-Records while I.R.S.
+Anno Domini 1989–1995 was released on 31 May 2024 via Iommi's rights label, Bluefame Ltd. through BMG in Europe and Warner Records in North America.
+The box set does not include The Eternal Idol (1987), Martin's debut with Black Sabbath, as it was released by Vertigo/Warner Bros. while I.R.S.
 Records released all the albums from Headless Cross to Forbidden (1992's Dehumanizer, which featured Ronnie James Dio instead of Martin, was released on I.R.S. in the UK while Reprise Records released it in North America).

 An additional song was added to three of the four discs.
 "Cloak and Dagger" from the Headless Cross disc was previously available as a B-side to the "Headless Cross" single, and also appeared as a bonus track on the vinyl picture disc edition.
 "What's the Use?" on Cross Purposes and "Loser Gets It All" on Forbidden were previously available as bonus tracks to the Japanese editions of the respective albums, while the latter also appeared on the 1996 compilation album The Sabbath Stones.
 Tyr is the only disc from the box set with no bonus material.

 On 15 November 2024, the four remastered/remixed albums included in the box set were also released individually on CD and vinyl.

+Commercial performance

+In the United States, the box set peaked at number ten on the Billboard Top Album Sales chart, selling at 7,200 copies in its first week according to Luminate.
+It also charted at number 11 in its vinyl counterpart and number 15 in its Hard Rock Albums chart.